yugabyte/yugabyte-db/docs/content/latest/troubleshoot/cluster/recover_server.md

 Here are the steps to take to get the cluster back to shape:

 {{< note title="Note" >}}
-In this scenario we have a N-node setup, with replication factor (RF)=3.
+In this scenario you have a N-node setup, with replication factor (RF)=3.
 {{< /note >}}